Register | Login

 PED - PIN Encryption Device.
 Any device such as a PIN pad that collects and encrypts a user’s financial PIN.
 Contact your PIN pad provider for details on their PED compliance status and specific deadlines related to PED.
 More details including a list of approved devices can be found at https://www.pcisecuritystandards.org/pin/

-Known Vulnerable - A term sometimes used by member so of the PCI Council to describe a Payment application that is known to be out of compliance with PABP or PA-DSS.
+Known Vulnerable – A term sometimes used by members of the PCI Council to describe a Payment application that is known to be out of compliance with PABP or PA-DSS.
 The known vulnerable list is not a publically published list but is available from a merchant’s bank or processor.

 Verified - A term often used to mean a Payment Application that has been audited against and are in compliance with the PABP or PA-DSS requirements.